wp-plugins/football-pool/readme.txt

 6. Optional: add bonus questions
 7. Optional: 'upgrade' existing users in your blog to pool users
 8. Optional: make the `upload` directory in the plugin folder writable (if you want to use the import function)
-9. If you want to use the charts feature please download the Highcharts API (http://www.highcharts.com/download) and put the files in the following directory: `/wp-content/plugins/highcharts-js/`
+9. If you want to use the charts feature please download the Highcharts API (http://www.highcharts.com/download) and put the highcharts.js file in the following directory: `/wp-content/plugins/highcharts-js/`

 After the pool has been set up, all you have to do is monitor the users that subscribe and fill in the right scores for the matches and the right answers for the bonus questions.